Will Donald Trump go to prison?

 “The lawlessness of these persecutions of President Trump and his supporters is reminiscent of Nazi Germany in the 1930s, the former Soviet Union, and other authoritarian, dictatorial regimes.
 President Trump has always followed the law and the Constitution with advice from many highly accomplished attorneys,” the statement from Mr Trump’s campaign read.

-Since last year, Mr Trump has been at the centre of a sprawling US Department of Justice special counsel probe into his efforts to overturn the results of the 2020 presidential election – separate from an investigation in Atlanta into his attempts to reject the results of that election in Georgia.
+Since last year, Mr Trump has been at the centre of the sprawling US Department of Justice probe into his efforts to overturn the results of the 2020 presidential election – separate from an investigation in Atlanta into his attempts to reject the results of that election in Georgia.

+Mr Trump is expected to be arraigned in court on Thursday, 3 August in Washington DC.

 That Georgia grand jury probe is expected to result in charges against the ex-president and others in his orbit sometime this month or early September.